 - No complaints is no guarantee—New religious organizations can and are being created so quickly that there may not have been enough time for any complaints to be filed.
 In the case of older organizations, some scams have been forgotten by a younger generation.

 - The IRS is not investigating religious organizations or churches.
 After a 2009 court decision overturned a particular church audit for not following the prescribed channels of authority, the IRS temporarily halted all church investigations.
-As far as we know, the IRS has not investigated any churches for the last 5 years—even the most fraudulent.
+The IRS did not investigate any churches for roughly 5 years afterward—even the most fraudulent.
+Even today, out of at least 400,000 churches in the US, only a handful are investigated each year!
+We get calls often about fraudulent pastors!
+Remember, churches are not required to report anything about their finances to the IRS, much less for public review.
+Pastors do have to report their salaries to the IRS but that too is private.

 - After a disaster, give to established charities.
 Many ministries or religious organizations use natural disasters such as hurricanes and earthquakes to raise money for their organizations and only spend a minuscule amount, if any at all, on actual human relief efforts.
 Established charities already have an infrastructure that allows them to readily meet human need in a disaster.